What channel does NCTV air on?

-How do I get a show aired on NCTV?
+How do I get content aired on NCTV?

 If you are not already a member, you can become a member and sponsor the content yourself.
-To sponsor the show simply means that a member is taking responsibility for the program airing, for indemnifying NCTV and for all rights and releases for the show.
+To sponsor the content simply means that a NCTV member is taking responsibility for the program airing, for indemnifying NCTV, and for all rights and releases for the show.
 If you do not wish to become a member you can send the program to us along with an outreach message and we will disseminate that to current membership.
 Once your show is filmed, edited, and ready to air, fill out the “Request for Air” form on our website.
 Please email jramsay at northamptontv.org for more information.

 What kinds of things can NOT be aired on NCTV?

 We are a non-profit organization, therefore we cannot show any commercial or advertising related items with a call to action.
 A call to action is a message that urges viewers of a promotional message to take an immediate action, such as “call now” or “buy now.”
 We also cannot show anything with copyrighted video or audio, unless you have received written permission to use them.
 The program sponsor takes full legal responsibility for all content of the programming they request to air.